fortrabbit/help/docs/htaccess.md

 }
 ```

-This Composer post install command will replace the contents of the `.htaccess` file with the contents of a file `.htaccess_production`, if that file is present and the environment variable is `ENVIORNMENT` is set to `production`.
+This Composer post install command will replace the contents of the `.htaccess` file with the contents of the file `.htaccess_production`, if that file is present and the environment variable `ENVIRONMENT` is set to `production`.

-On fortrabbit, each time you'll deploy with Git (see our [Git deployment article](/git-deployment)), composer install will run (see our [Composer article](/composer)).
+On fortrabbit, each time you deploy with Git (see our [Git deployment article](/git-deployment)), composer install runs automatically (see our [Composer article](/composer)).

 You can extend the concept to have more stages of course (see our [multi staging article](/multi-staging)).
-To add custom rules for a staging environment, like http-auth (see [article](/http-auth)), create a matching `.htaccess_staging` file and set the `ENVIORNMENT` accordingly.
+To add custom rules for a staging environment, like http-auth (see [article](/http-auth)), create a matching `.htaccess_staging` file and set the `ENVIRONMENT` accordingly.

 This also assumes that the root path of your App is `web`, which is true for Craft CMS.
 In the Composer example above, replace the `web` with the root path of your project, see an overview on different root paths [here](/app#toc-root-path).